Super soft inside and loaded with all kinds of nourishing goodness, these morning glory muffins are the best way to wake up!

 Instructions

 - Preheat oven to 425F.
-Lightly grease a 12-cup muffin tin and set aside.
+Line two muffin pans with 15 liners and set aside.

-- Fill muffin cups to the brim with batter and gently smooth tops.
-Bake muffins at 425F 5 minutes then reduce heat o 375F and continue baking an additional 14-15 minutes or until a toothpick tests done.
-Cool muffins 5 minutes in pan, then transfer to a wire cooling rack.
-Enjoy them warm!
+- Fill muffin cups to brim with batter.
+Bake muffins at 425F 5 minutes then reduce heat to 350F and bake an additional 15-20 minutes until muffins spring back when lightly touched.

 Notes